Probe (film): Probe Control

-Probe agents reported to V.C.
-Cameron (Burgess Meredith), the "director" of the investigations, who ran Probe Control, a center patterned on the NASA Mission Control Center.
+Probe agents reported to V.C.R.
+Cameron (Burgess Meredith), the "director" of the investigations, who ran Probe Control Unit One, a center patterned on the NASA Mission Control Center.
 "Cam" was the leader of the expert team who monitored and provided the agent with intelligence.
-Early in the series the Probe Control set was placed in a darkened isolated space, alluding to a large scale operations center.
+Early in the series the Probe Control set was placed in a darkened isolated space, alluding to a large-scale operations center.
 By the middle of the season, the control room was scaled down and relocated to a well-lit but smaller "bunker rush" room.
 According to the show's credits, the computer equipment was provided by Control Data Corporation.

 The building used as the headquarters for World Securities Corporation is currently the headquarters for Bank of America in San Francisco.